WEAVE - instrumental overview

 new multi-object fibre-fed spectrograph

-due for commissioning in mid-2021.
+due for commissioning in summer 2022.
 As a result of the commissioning

 tests, there may be small changes to some of the numbers given on this page.